pavelmc/amake/README.md

 ```
 amake
 ```

+**Warning**: The first time you run the script it may run slow as it's working on the auto detection behind scenes.

 If all goes well you will get the "usage" text, read it, then try this to know what boards are supported by aliases: